AlloyTools/org.alloytools.alloy/README.md

 Note however that starting with macOS High Sierra, it is necessary to install a dedicated JVM to run Alloy on macOS.
 A `.pkg` file is provided for that purpose.

+The model counting function requires 64-bit Linux/Mac/Windows Operating System and a JVM which is at least Java 9.
+It is built into the runnable jar of Alloy.
+The counters supported include ApproxMC (cross-platform) and ProjMC (Linux only).

 # TL;DR